futtta/autoptimize/readme.txt

 == Changelog ==

+= 3.1.16 =
+* Critical CSS: improvements to job queueing and settings page tweaks
+* confrimed OK with WordPress 7.1

 = 3.1.15.1 =
 * fix for “Uncaught Error: Using $this when not in object context” when preloads are set